stadelmanma/netl-ap-map-flow/examples/running-the-flow-model.rst

 You will notice that several output files have been generated in the current directory.
 The are saved with the default names because they were not specified in the input file.
 If we try to run that line again you will see an error is generated because the line :code:`;OVERWRITE EXISTING FILES` is preceded by a semicolon meaning it is ignored.
 You can view the VTK file in paraview and the other CSV data maps in your viewer of choice.
 The STATS file is not a data map but being saved as a CSV file allows for quick calculations in excel or similar software.

 Running by Python Script
 ~~~~~~~~~~~~~~~~~~~~~~~~

+The RunModel sub-module allows for much more power and convenience when running the model or mulitple instances of the model.
+The sub-module also houses the BulkRun class which can be used to automate and parallelize the running of many simulations.
+Useage of the BulkRun class is outside the scope of this example file and is gone over in depth in `this file <bulk-run-example.rst>_`.

+go over each of the public functions/classes in __run_model_core__ and then show an example of using them all together

+**The InputFile Class**

+**estimate_req_RAM Function**

+**run_model Function**